-Hemmersbach Rhino Force is collaborating with the Greater Kruger Environmental Protection Foundation with whom we work closely to reach the best outcomes for the wildlife, nature and people in the areas covered.
+Hemmersbach Rhino Force is collaborating with the Associated Private Nature Reserves (APNR) with whom we work closely to reach the best outcomes for the wildlife, nature and people in the areas covered.

 All Hemmersbach Rhino Force squads are equipped with special surveillance systems like infrared and night vision cameras providing superior and immersive 360 degree views, head mounted night vision monoculars and infrared headlights allowing our squads to drive covertly at night.
-The surveillance systems from each vehicle continually feed back footage to the base in real time thus allowing us to re-evaluate our procedures with incoming information additionally each squad member’s personal radio is tracked via GPS; this and our intelligence operations enables us to coordinate the squads and prepare them for ambushes to successfully detain people illegally entering the park.
+The surveillance systems from each vehicle continually feed back footage to the base in real time thus allowing us to re-evaluate our procedures with incoming information additionally each squad member and his actions is tracked and filmed; this and our intelligence operations enables us to coordinate the squads and prepare them for ambushes to successfully detain people illegally entering the park.
 The equipment allows for proactive operations, rather than reactive, which makes us unique and separates us from most conservation armies.
 Using this approach makes us significantly more effective as reactive responses are often, sadly, too late for the wildlife.

 The Middle Zambezi Valley was once home to two thousand black rhinos, however, all have since been poached or translocated.
 Rhino Force’s main goal in Zimbabwe is to establish an anti-poaching presence and make this land safe again so that rhinos can be securely re-introduced and given the opportunity to thrive.

 Furthermore, we also support the national park staff and the local community by improving their living and working conditions and supporting law enforcement.
 Currently our focus is on restoring and equipping the Karl Pisec School in Marongora and supporting the initiatives of the local Chief.
 The second is to clean up the litter that smothers the local area.
 To do this we began our Marara Lady project, whereby we support twelve Chirundu women to pick-up, sort and process plastic waste.
 Tidying up the local area is crucial for the people, wildlife and for the black rhinos that may one day call it home.